mdpiper/knowledge/jupyterhub.md

 # JupyterHub

-My experience in installing, setting up, and running [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/).
+My experience with installing, setting up, and running [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/).

 The configuration files for Jupyter at CSDMS can be found